-An aggrieved candidate may petition the Supreme Court for an order that a candidate declared elected as President was not validly elected.
+- (1) An aggrieved candidate may petition the Supreme Court for an order that a candidate declared elected as President was not validly elected. - (2) A petition under subsection (1) shall be in a form prescribed by the Chief Justice under subsection (11) and shall be lodged in the Supreme Court registry within fifteen days after the declaration of the election results. - [subsection (2) amended by section 9(a) of Act 11 of 2020] - (3) The Supreme Court shall inquire into and determine the petition expeditiously and shall declare its findings and reasons not later than forty five days from the date the petition is filed. - [subsection (3) substituted by section 9(b) of Act 11 of 2020] - (4) Where no petition is filed within the time prescribed under subsection (2), or where a petition having been filed, is withdrawn by the person who filed it or is dismissed by the Supreme Court, the candidate declared elected shall conclusively be taken to have been duly elected as President.

-- (2) A petition under subsection (1) shall be in a form prescribed by the Chief Justice under subsection (11) and shall be lodged in the Supreme Court registry within ten days after the declaration of the election results. - (3) The Supreme Court shall inquire into and determine the petition expeditiously and shall declare its findings not later than thirty days from the date the petition is filed. - (4) Where no petition is filed within the time prescribed under subsection (2), or where a petition having been filed, is withdrawn by the person who filed it or is dismissed by the Supreme Court, the candidate declared elected shall conclusively be taken to have been duly elected as President. - (5) After due inquiry under subsection (3), the Supreme Court may- - (a) dismiss the petition; - (b) declare which candidate was validly elected; or - (c) annul the election. - (6) The election of a candidate as President shall only be annulled on any of the following grounds if proved to the satisfaction of the court- - (a) non-compliance with the provisions of this Act, if the court is satisfied that the election was not conducted in accordance with the principles laid down in those provisions and that the non compliance affected the result of the election in a substantial manner; - (b) that the candidate was at the time of his or her election not qualified or was disqualified for election as President; - (c) that an offence under this Act was committed in connection with the election by the candidate personally or with his or her knowledge and consent or approval. - (7) Nothing in this section confers on the Supreme Court power to convict a person for a criminal offence when hearing an election petition. - (8) Where upon hearing a petition and before coming to a decision, the Court is satisfied that a recount is necessary and practical, it may order a recount of the votes cast. - (9) Where it appears to the Supreme Court on hearing an election petition under this section that the facts before it disclose that a criminal offence may have been committed, it shall make a report on the matter to the Director of Public Prosecutions for appropriate action to be taken and shall state in the report the name of the person, the nature of the offence and any other information that the court considers relevant and appropriate for the Director of Public Prosecutions. - (10) Where an election is annulled, a fresh election shall be held within twenty days from the date of the annulment. - (11) The Chief Justice shall, in consultation with the Attorney General, make rules providing for the conduct of petitions under this Act.
+- (5) After due inquiry under subsection (3), the Supreme Court may- - (a) dismiss the petition; - (b) declare which candidate was validly elected; or - (c) annul the election. - (6) The election of a candidate as President shall only be annulled on any of the following grounds if proved to the satisfaction of the court- - (a) non-compliance with the provisions of this Act, if the court is satisfied that the election was not conducted in accordance with the principles laid down in those provisions and that the non compliance affected the result of the election in a substantial manner; - that the candidate was at the time of his or her election not qualified or was disqualified for election as President; - (c) that an offence under this Act was committed in connection with the election by the candidate personally or with his or her knowledge and consent or approval. - (7) Nothing in this section confers on the Supreme Court power to convict a person for a criminal offence when hearing an election petition. - (8) Where upon hearing a petition and before coming to a decision, the Court is satisfied that a recount is necessary and practical, it may order a recount of the votes cast. - (9) Where it appears to the Supreme Court on hearing an election petition under this section that the facts before it disclose that a criminal offence may have been committed, it shall make a report on the matter to the Director of Public Prosecutions for appropriate action to be taken and shall state in the report the name of the person, the nature of the offence and any other information that the court considers relevant and appropriate for the Director of Public Prosecutions. - (10) Where an election is annulled, a fresh election shall be held within sixty days from the date of the annulment. - [subsection (10) amended by section 9(c) of Act 11 of 2020] - (11) The Chief Justice shall, in consultation with the Attorney General, make rules providing for the conduct of petitions under this Act.